Quantum Emulation of Molecular Force Fields: A Blueprint for a Superconducting Architecture: Alternative measurement scheme

 Applying the inverse GHZ gate leads to the state

-Making use of a qubit readout scheme such as the one discussed in the previous subsection, the qubit (notice that we need only to measure one of them) is found at the excited state with probability $P_1\left(\tau\right)$, as a function of the interaction time $\tau$.
+Making use of a qubit readout scheme such as the one discussed in Sec.~\ref{subsec:Measurement}, the qubit (we only need to measure one of them as they are in an entangled state) is found at the excited state with probability $P_1\left(\tau\right)$ as a function of the interaction time $\tau$.
 This probability corresponds to the probability of the simulation finishing at a certain energy $P\left(E\right)$ through the formula